retr0h/gilt/README.md

 the provided destination.
 An alternate approach to "vendoring".

 What makes Gilt interesting, is the ability to overlay particular files and/or directories from the specified repository to given destinations.
-This is quite helpful for those using Ansible, since libraries, plugins, and playbooks are often shared, but Ansible's [Galaxy][] has no mechanism to handle this.
+Originally, this was quite helpful for those using Ansible, since libraries, plugins, and playbooks are often shared, but Ansible's [Galaxy][] has no mechanism to handle this.
+Currently, this is proving useful for overlaying [Helm charts][].

 <br clear="left"/>